Grants

 • HCi3 grants do not fund:

-1. Redistributing the funding as grants or rebates to other organizations.
+1. Redistribution of funding as grants or rebates to other organizations.

 3. Singular installations such as rooftop solar, building retrofits, or new building projects without a broader strategy for demographic or sector-wide scaling.

-4. Operational costs for electric vehicle charging infrastructure, transit, or shared-mobility services.
+4. Ongoing operational costs for electric vehicle charging infrastructure, transit, or shared-mobility services, unless these represent an essential part of a new pilot project.

 Grantee Highlights